WIED Elections 2023

 You may cast your ballot here.

-Voting will be open April 1 – May 1, 2021.
-WIED members will need to enter their new ASEE member number.
+Voting will be open April 1 – May 1, 2023.
+WIED members will need to enter their ASEE member number.
 If you don’t know your number, log into ASEE using your email and password and you will find your Member ID on the landing page.
 Thank you for your support and participation!

 Positions and Candidates